justinseibert/flask-yeast/README.md

 3. remove `-sample` from filenames in top-level directory and configure desired DEVELOPMENT and PRODUCTION variables in config.py

 ## run in local environment
-1. create a virtual environment in app's top-level directory (venv* folder schemes are ignored by .gitignore)
+1. create a virtual environment in app's top-level directory (venv* folder schemes are ignored by .gitignore-sample)
 ```
 $ virtualenv venv3.5 -p python3.5
 ```